 Required frequent maintenance: draining fuel when not in use, periodic oil changes, replacement of air-cleaner elements,

 spark plugs, ignition points, as well as general tune-ups;

 Gas pumps may not work during a blackout because they use electric motors to dispense the fuel;

 NOTES ON GASOLINE STORAGE

 The gas fumes are toxic and highly flammable: storing a large amount gas is unsafe.
 For example, the NFPA 1:Fire Code (Uniform Fire Code ™) limits the amount of such fuel stored in residential building to 25 gallons.
 A convenient storage container is DuraMax Flo n'go which includes a 14-gallon rolling can and a transfer pump with 10-foot-long fuel hose for easy refueling.
 Also note that gasoline has components that oxidize and form gum.
 As it evaporates, this gum tends to form sticky deposits.
 Daily temperature changes accelerate this process.
 Although EPA requires all gasolines to contain a deposit-control additive, it has a typical shelf life of about six months.
 Chevron says their stabilizers make it possible to store Chevron gas for a year if temperature is controlled.
 Some third-party stabilizers according to their manufacturers' claims let you keep the fuel fresh for up to 2 years.
 In any case, be sure to always burn the fuel out of the carberator before storing.

 CONCLUSION: WHAT TO CHOOSE

 In my view, a generator that works on gasoline is worth considering only if you don't plan to use it frequently, if lowest price is the main object, and you are willing to store a substantial amount of the fuel in case of a wide-spread blackout.
-Otherwise, you might want to consider more reliable diesel or propane models.
+Otherwise, you might want to consider more reliable diesel, propane or bi-fuel models.